thoughtbot/administrate/docs/customizing_dashboards.md

 `:searchable` - Specify if the attribute should be considered when searching.
 Default is `false`.

+`:sortable` - Specifies if sorting should be enabled in the table views.
+Default is `false`.

 `:truncate` - Set the number of characters to display in the views.
 Defaults to `50`.